 How Intuitive Eating Can Help

 If you have obesophobia, you may be no stranger to restrictive diets.
 However, these diets often do more harm than good.
-They can lead to disordered eating, body image issues, and nutritional deficiencies.
+They can contribute to disordered eating, body image issues, and nutritional deficiencies.

 Intuitive eating is an alternative approach to food and nutrition.
 It emphasizes listening to your body’s hunger cues and eating in a way that is satisfying and enjoyable (14).